Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Alternative views with digit tree constructors

 \subsection{Unary view with digit tree constructor}

 For naturals in this particular unary view, normal forms are 0 and expressions $t\concu 0$ with $t$ a normal form (thus, with association of $\concu$ to the left).
-Of course, the phenomenon of ``removing leading zeros'' does not exist in this particular unary view (as in the datatype $\Nat_{u'}$ defined in Table~\ref{tab:natuview}).
+Of course, the phenomenon of ``removing leading zeros'' does not exist in this particular unary view.
 The resulting datatype $\Nat_{ut}$ is defined in Table~\ref{tab:natuaview}.

 In the unary view, $\concu$ is an associative operator, as is clear from rule~\ref{ut1} (in contrast to digit tree constructors for the binary and decimal case).
 Moreover, the commutative variants $t\concu r$ and $r\concu t$ rewrite to the same normal form.
 The latter property also follows from the following semantics for closed terms: